jupyter/nbconvert/docs/source/removing_cells.rst

 When converting Notebooks into other formats, it is possible to remove parts of a cell, or entire cells, using preprocessors.
 The notebook will remain unchanged, but the outputs will have certain pieces removed.
-Here are two primary ways to accomplish this.
+The two primary ways for removal are:

+    - Using cell tags
+    - Using regular expressions

 Removing pieces of cells using cell tags
 ----------------------------------------